Activating your License

 After the page has reloaded, both the button and the error message should no longer be displayed.

-If it doesn't, then it might be your wp-config.php file is locked for editing.
-This means you'll have to make the modifications yourself:
+If the error message is still there, then it might be your wp-config.php file is locked for editing.
+This means you’ll have to make the modifications yourself:

 define('DAAN_LICENSE_ENC_KEY', 'psg9LRaDZw2LGnwZ5cKx4OHnF0pcEMLeqSX3DGnVAz3I8F5Cv9lv9p8Sn49Ru3NL');